FrauenLoop-Berlin/web201-summer2022-herokuFlaskTemplate/README.md

 ## What now?

-The sample code has some useful functionality: it is taking the database connection string from the already set Heroku env variable, it is using another config variable for the Google Maps key so that is not hardcoded in your source code (because the Google API key cannot be commited to GitHub!).
+The sample code has some useful functionality: it is taking the database connection string from the already set Heroku env variable, it is using another config variable for the Esri Maps key so that is not hardcoded in your source code (because the API key cannot be commited to GitHub!).
 It is also storing some sample data with lat / long and querying for it when you zoom / reposition the map.
 You can take a closer look at all this, so you then decide how to extend it.

 You will keep making changes to the app, adding the functionality of your project.
 Everything in the template is just a sample, you can change / remove things as you wish.
 Each time you have some new functionality working commit it to GitHub, and then to Heroku, so you make sure it works there as well.